gobitfly/eth2-client-metrics-exporter/README.md

 1. Get your server.address by signing in to https://beaconcha.in/user/settings#app and copy the URL.

+2. Download this tool from our releases page or compile from source (see below).

 2. Start `beaconnode` and `validator` (with metrics-endpoints enabled), then start the `eth2-client-metrics-exporter` and point it to your beaconnode and validator:

 ### Prysm